 - Once the whole bottom of the bottle is painted, set aside to dry.

 - Then, start working on the bunny.
-First print the templates from this get link file.
+First print the templates from this cheap flights lyrics.
 Cut the shapes on the dashed lines.

 - Once the shapes are cut, you can decorate the face of the bunny 🙂